joonaspessi/AdventOfCode2021/README.md

 - Without any knowledge how to solve this kind of problem, it first felt quite hard.
 - Had to Check (cheat) how to solve this kind of problems.
 There was quite elegant solution to push the paths to a deque and count all the paths that leads to the end.
 - Part two was quite simple after understanding the problem correctly.
 So right after the first small cave is explored twice, no other cave could not be explored two times.

+### Day13 ⭐⭐

+- Simple mirroring algorithm
+- Didn't read instructions properly, first part only required one fold.
+- Stored coordinate points to hashset.
+Printing and determining size was more complex but again this solution worked quite elegantly.